Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-a-Cluster.md

 In order to add a master, the Alluxio cluster must be in HA mode.
 If you are running the cluster as a single master cluster, you must configure it to be an HA cluster to be able to have more than 1 master.

+#### Alluxio HA cluster with internal leader election

+When internal leader election is used, Alluxio masters are determined.
+Adding or Removing master nodes require modify the `alluxio.master.rpc.addresses` or `alluxio.master.embedded.journal.addresses` (depends on which parameter you set to enable the internal leader election).

+#### Alluxio HA cluster with Zookeeper election

 To add a master to an HA Alluxio cluster, you can simply start a new Alluxio master process, with the appropriate configuration.
 The configuration for the new master should be the same as other masters,